tefl/tesol certification guide (2026):

 1. what is a tefl/tesol certificate, really?

-A TEFL/TESOL certificate is a training course that prepares you to teach English to non-native speakers.
-A good TEFL/TESOL course covers lesson planning, grammar, class management and practical teaching skills to help you succeed in the classroom.
+short answer: A TEFL/TESOL certificate is a training course that prepares you to teach English to non-native speakers.
+A good course covers lesson planning, grammar, classroom management, and practical teaching skills.

 Most employers and recruiters look for at least a 120-hour TEFL/TESOL from a recognised provider.